- Number of Players

+This review originally went live in 2007, and we're republishing it to mark the arrival of N64 games on Nintendo Switch Online.
 The Legend of Zelda: Ocarina of Time did for the Zelda series what Super Mario 64 did for the Super Mario Bros. series.
-It successfully brought one of the most beloved game series in video game history into the magical new world of 3-D gaming.
-And not only that, but it added tons of amazing new game play ideas to a game that was already...
+It successfully brought one of the most beloved game series in video game history into...

 The Legend of Zelda: Ocarina of Time Guides